ClemAntarctica/ClemAntarctica.github.io/_posts/2024-10-04-Proper-reading-CRS-datasets.md

 from pyproj import Transformer from scipy.interpolate import RegularGridInterpolator, griddata
 ```

+> *This work benefited from the valuable help, sources and great advice of Fredrick Bunt (University of Montana).
+Big thank you Fred!*

 # Procedures and good habits when writting and reading large geo-spatio-temporal datasets